Global19-atlassian-net/heroku-buildpack-nginx/README.md

 directives as `listen <%= ENV['PORT'] %>;` and also include `daemon off;` in order for this buildpack to work correctly.

+To configure the version of nginx used, modify the _nginx.cfg file in the root directory.

 To start the server run `bin/start_nginx`.
 If no `Procfile` is present buildpack will create one with `web: bin/start_nginx`